-3. Enter a unique user login.
+3. Enter user login.

-Note: The Login field is not case sensitive.

-- 4. Select the Blocked option to prevent user from accessing servers and resources monitored by Wheel Fudo PAM. - 5.
+- While there can be more than one user with the same username, the login and domain combination must be unique. - The Login field is not case sensitive. - 4.
+Select the Blocked option to prevent user from accessing servers and resources monitored by Wheel Fudo PAM. - 5.
 Define account's validity period. - 6.
 Select user's role, which will determine the access rights.